manissen/predicting-recipe-health/README.md

 We consider this a reasonable but not strong baseline.
 It shows that nutritional information contains some signal for predicting health rating, but there's substantial room for improvement — potentially by including non-nutritional features (e.g., ingredients, preparation methods) or applying more sophisticated models or oversampling methods to address imbalance.

 ## Final Model
-Here is a chart that helped us decide which features to use for our final model
+Here is a chart we used to decide which features to use for our final model:

 | Feature | Type | Info at Submission Time? | Correlated with Nutrition? |
 | ------- | ---- | ------------------------ | -------------------------- |